A sheriff, a gunslinger and a titwillow

 The story goes (more or less) as follows: The route of the Railroad had to be changed because it ran into quicksand, and will now go through a frontier town called Rock Ridge, where all inhabitants are called “Johnson” (Don’t ask me why).
 Legal advisor Hedley Lamarr (Hedley, not Hedy) plans to drive the Johnsons out of their homes with the help of a bunch of ruffians, led by the clumsy Taggart (played by a particularly funny Slim Pickens).
 When the townspeople ask the governor to appoint a new sheriff, Lamarr tells him to pick a convicted black railroad worker for the job.
 He reckons the townspeople will be so offended that they will abandon their houses, or sell them for a few bucks.

 Of course things go not as planned.
-The new sheriff is a clever guy who outsmarts Lamarr's secret weapons, such as Mongo, an incredible muscle man who, when addressed by a man on a horse, knocks out the horse, and the seductive singer Lily von Shtüpp (the Teutonic Titwillow!), who falls for him, because she has heard rumors about black men being really well-shaped in certain areas.
+The new sheriff is a clever guy who outsmarts Lamarr's secret weapons, such as Mongo, an incredible muscle man (when addressed by a man on a horse, knocks out the horse), and the seductive singer Lily von Shtüpp (the Teutonic Titwillow!), who falls for him, because she has heard rumors about black men being really well-shaped in certain areas.
 With the help of an embittered gunslinger, formerly known as The Waco Kid, he manages to scare off the rest of Lamarr’s men.
 Desperate, Lamarr assembles an army consisting of the biggest scum anyone can find on the face of this earth, that is (in Lamarr’s words):

 “rustlers, cutthroats, murderers, bounty hunters, desperadoes, mugs, pugs, thugs, nitwits, half-wits, dimwits, vipers, snipers, con men, Indian agents, Mexican bandits, muggers, buggers, bushwhackers, hornswagglers, horse thieves, bull dykes, train robbers, bank robbers, ass kickers, shit kickers and Methodists”.